blossomz37/ffa-manuscript-to-docx/README.md

 A simple web application that converts Markdown files to DOCX format, specifically designed for ProWriting Aid compatibility.

+> **Educational Purpose**: This tool is designed for educational purposes to demonstrate basic scripting and file conversion techniques.
+It is intended for learning about web development, file processing, and document conversion workflows.

 ## Features

 - Upload Markdown files through a web interface